MaXware: History

 Later it was again renamed to DSE (Data Synchronisation Engine).
 The Virtual Directory Server (MVD) had a similar evolution.

 Some people from the MaXware development team from 1995 are still working with the product at SAP Labs in Trondheim.

-MaXware AS as an Independent software vendor company, started in 1998 as a joint venture between EDB Business Partner and founder Tore Wold under the name MaXware International AS (MIAS).
+MaXware AS an Independent software vendor company, started in 1998, as a joint venture between EDB Business Partner and founder Tore Wold under the name MaXware International AS (MIAS).
 MIAS acquired all messaging products and the development team from EDB MaXware AS in 2001.
 In 2002, the MIAS management team together with its employees completed a Management buyout of the remaining shares from EDB MaXware AS.
 MIAS changed its name to MaXware AS in 2004.
 MaXware AS soon became a globally recognised innovator in developing identity management solutions.
 During this period the company established its subsidiaries in US, United Kingdom and Australia.

 Series A round funding was received from Viking venture and Four Seasons Venture.
 The VC companies were tasked to develop a successful exit strategy, when the Idm Market started to consolidate.

 MaXware AS was acquired by SAP AG in 2007.
 The products live on as SAP NetWeaver Identity Management and continue to be used by some of the largest corporations and governmental agencies in the world.

 In 2014, SAP AG merged the Trondheim office with SAP Labs in Sofia, Bulgaria, and closed the Norway office, marking the end of 20+ years of Identity Management development in Norway.